nchaigne/dhcperfcli/README.md

   - Number of retransmissions (if any).
   - Number of requests for which no response was received (in the allowed time limit).
   - Number of unexpected replies.<br>This may be responses received after the allowed time limit, or which we cannot correlate with a request (giaddr / source IP address mixup, transaction Id mismatch, or other odd things that broken DHCP servers might do).

 - Per-transaction statistics
+  - For each transaction type (composed of request type, reply type, and optional prefix):
+    - Number of such transactions.
-  - For each transaction type (pair of request type / reply type): number of such transactions, RTT (average, min and max response times), and (if the test lasts at least one second) average transaction rate per second.
+    - RTT (average, min and max response times).
+    - Average transaction rate per second (if the test lasts at least one second).
   - Likewise, for DORA workflows (if there are some).
   - And `(All)` shows the aggregation of all transactions types (if there are more than one).

+Notes:

+- Some requests (such as DHCP Release) do not get a response, and thus will never be part of a transaction.

-Note: RTT (*round trip time*) is the time interval between a packet being sent and the reception of the corresponding response.
+- RTT (*round trip time*) is the time interval between a packet being sent and the reception of the corresponding response.
 This is an accurate measurement of how fast the DHCP server can handle a message.
 For DORA workflows, this includes the time spent decoding and encoding packets, so this is more than the sum of Discover / Offer and Request / Ack RTT.

 ### Ongoing statistics